mistersingh179/bw-dashboard/README.md

   - don't build scored campaign if already there.
   - when request comes in we will get webpage -> scoredCampaigns -> campaigns (filter campaigns whose category is not blank and is not same as that of webpage).
 - paginate webpages and setup pattern for all pagination
+- backend should reject api calls from front end where params are undefined.
 - refactor `GetCampaignsWhichNeedScore` to user queries which filter on relations
 - we need page's category & a category selection on campaign
 - shall we score all campaigns or only ones which match category